-- ► The drain trap supplied with the furnace must be used. - The drain line between furnace and drain location must be constructed of 3/4" PVC or CPVC. - Ensure that the condensate hose connections between the pressure switches/inducer drain port and the condensate trap are sloped downward toward the drain to allow for proper drainage. - ► The drain line between furnace and drain location must maintain a 1/4" per foot downward slope toward the drain. - Do not trap the drain line in any other location than at the drain trap supplied with the furnace. - ▶ Do not route the drain line outside where it may freeze.
+- The drain trap supplied with the furnace must be used. - The drain line between furnace and drain location must be constructed of 3/4" PVC hose or CPVC hose pipe. - Ensure that the condensate hose connections between the pressure switches/inducer drain port and the condensate trap are sloped downward toward the drain to allow for proper drainage. - The drain line between furnace and drain location must maintain a 1/4" per foot downward slope toward the drain. - Do not trap the drain line in any other location than at the drain trap supplied with the furnace. - · Do not route the drain line outside where it may freeze. - It is recommended to install a PVC tee (field supplied) coming directly out of the drain trap.

-- ▶ If the drain line is routed through an area which may see temperatures near or below freezing, precautions must be taken to prevent condensate from freezing within the drain line.
-In this scenario, it is recommended to add foam insulation around the drain line, and heat tracing may also be necessary based on the application. - ► If an air conditioning coil is installed with the furnace, a common drain may be used.
+- If the drain line is routed through an area which may see temperatures near or below freezing, precautions must be taken to prevent condensate from freezing within the drain line.
+In this scenario, it is recommended to add foam insulation around the drain line, and heat tracing may also be necessary based on the application. - If an air conditioning coil is installed with the furnace, a common drain may be used.
 An open tee must be installed in the drain line, near the cooling coil, to relieve positive air pressure from the coil's plenum.
 This is necessary to prohibit any interference with the function of the furnace's drain trap.